ONLYOFFICE/docspace-api-sdk-python/docs/FilesFilesApi.md

 Create a file in the \"My documents\" section

-Creates a new file in the \"My documents\" section with the title specified in the request.   **Note**: If a file extension is different from DOCX/XLSX/PPTX and refers to one of the known text, spreadsheet, or presentation formats, it will be changed to DOCX/XLSX/PPTX accordingly.
+Creates a new file in the "My documents" section with the title specified in the request.

+ **Note**: If a file extension is different from DOCX/XLSX/PPTX and refers to one of the known text, spreadsheet, or presentation formats, it will be changed to DOCX/XLSX/PPTX accordingly.
 If the file extension is not specified or is unknown, the DOCX extension will be added to the file title.

 ### Example